xbeat/Machine-Learning/README.md

 Understanding R-squared (R²) in Regression Analysis

 R-squared, also known as the coefficient of determination, is a statistical measure used to assess the goodness of fit of a regression model.
 It represents the proportion of variance in the dependent variable that is predictable from the independent variable(s).
 While R-squared is widely used, it has limitations that can lead to misinterpretation of model performance.

+## The Story Behind the 68-95-99.7 Rule in Normal Distribution

+The Normal Distribution and the 68-95-99.7 Rule

+The normal distribution, also known as the Gaussian distribution, is a fundamental concept in statistics.
+The 68-95-99.7 rule, sometimes called the empirical rule, is a simple yet powerful tool for understanding the spread of data in a normal distribution.
+This rule helps us interpret the standard deviation and provides a quick way to estimate the probability of data falling within certain ranges.

 ## KMeans Clustering with Approximate Nearest Neighbors in Python